xpgo/obsidian-folder-note-plugin/README.md

 - The file name may looks abnormal.
 - In the future, the description will be automatically generated based on the files and their contents in the folder.

+About setting the note file name:

-The note name and initial content for the description can be configured in the settings panel.
+- The note name and initial content for the description can be configured in the settings panel.
+- Use {{FOLDER_NAME}} if you want the note name to be the same of the folder name.

 ## Plans for future